-The company’s bankruptcy, which wiped out shareholders and left taxpayers on the hook for billions of dollars, is generating a new wave of profit for hedge funds that supersized their claim by betting on an obscure pool of GM debt issued in the Canadian province of Nova Scotia.
+The company’s bankruptcy, which disbanded shareholders and left taxpayers with billions of dollars in losses, is now turning out profitable for some hedge funds placed a bet on an obscure GM debt issued in the Canadian province of Nova Scotia.

-A settlement reached last week proposes giving Fortress Investment Group LLC (FIG), Elliott Management Corp. and other holders of GM Nova Scotia notes a $1.55 billion bankruptcy claim on $1.07 billion in debt.
-Holders of that same pool of debt had earlier received $367 million in cash.
+A settlement deal that was signed last week would tentatively give Fortress Investment Group LLC, Elliott Management Corp. and other holders of stakes in GM Nova Scotia notes around $1.55 billion in a bankruptcy claim on a previous $1.07 billion in debt.
+The holders of the debt earlier had already been given $367 million in cash.

-The settlement marks a compromise from an initial deal the funds struck during the talks leading to the 2009 bankruptcy that promised the Nova Scotia note holders, which included Appaloosa Management LP and Aurelius Capital Management LP, close to three times the recovery of other creditors.
+The settlement is actually a compromise reached after the initial deal the funds signed in negotiations that previewed the 2009 bankruptcy of General Motors, that actually would have given the Nova Scotia note holders, among them Appaloosa Management LP and Aurelius Capital Management LP, almost three times the recovery of other creditors.